woleet/woleet-cli/README.md

 woleet-cli sign [flags]
   -d, --directory string     source directory containing files to sign (required)
       --dryRun               print information about files to sign without signing -e, --exitOnError          exit with an error code if anything goes wrong -h, --help                 help for sign
-      --widsPubKey string    public key (ie. bitcoin address) to use to sign --widsSignURL string   Woleet.ID Server sign URL ex: "https://idserver.com:4443/sign" (required) --widsToken string     Woleet.ID Server API token (required) --widsUnsecureSSL      do not check Woleet.ID Server's SSL certificate validity (only for developpement) -p, --private                  create non discoverable proofs
+  -p, --private              create non discoverable proofs
-      --prune                    delete receipts that are not along the original file, with --strict it checks the hash of the original file and deletes the receipt if they do not match
+      --prune                delete receipts that are not along the original file, with --strict it checks the hash of the original file and deletes the receipt if they do not match or if the pubkey has changed
   -r, --recursive            explore sub-folders recursively
-      --strict                   re-sign any file that has changed since last signature
+      --strict               re-sign any file that has changed since last signature or if the pubkey was changed --widsPubKey string    public key (ie. bitcoin address) to use to sign --widsSignURL string   Woleet.ID Server sign URL ex: "https://idserver.com:4443/sign" (required) --widsToken string     Woleet.ID Server API token (required) --widsUnsecureSSL      do not check Woleet.ID Server's SSL certificate validity (only for development)

 woleet-cli export [flags]
   -d, --directory string   directory where to store the proofs (required)